krgn/developing-fsharp-on-nixos/slides/src/01_introductions.md

 ### Who?
 Why?

+> - this talk is meant as an introduction to developing F# on NixOS
-> - I am not a Nix(OS) or F\# expert or .NET veteran
+> - I am not a Nix(OS) or F\# expert or .NET veteran (yet)
-> - this talk is aimed at people with experience level roughly to my own
 > - sharing my personal experience and impressions
+> - approaches taken have a few rough edges, so please help me improve it!
-> - it is my first talk, so please criticize me (gently :))
+> - it is my first experience of this kind, so please do criticize me (gently)

 <div class="notes">
 Introductions: